 MS: ModelScouts.com works with models who are primarily new to the market, and they would very much like to work with international agencies.
 What would be your 3 best pieces of advice you would give a new model who is just starting out?

 CR: First, I would say, always work with legitimate modeling agents.
 I know it is hard to say, because when you are just starting out it is hard to know.
 But, coming to events like Faces West, or using ModelScouts.com is a great place for new models to start.
-At least you know they work with great agencies that have been screened.
+They have decades of experience and work with great agencies that have been screened.
 Also, try to work with agents that you get a good vibe from.
 Many of the agencies have the same type of girls or guys, so it is always best to pick one that you feel most comfortable with, not necessarily the biggest one.

 Second, always be true to yourself, be who you really are, and don’t do anything that makes you uncomfortable.
 For me, saying no to the few jobs that I don’t want to do, such as nude or semi-nude photos, and telling the agents “no, this is not what I really want”, because of my particular morals, goals, etc., then the agents know that I am taking things seriously.
 In the long run, the agents will respect you more for it.

 Third, have other interests.
 For me it was dance, for others it could be art, history, sports, etc. Whatever hobbies you have now, keep doing them.
 It can be exhausting to just to be thinking about modeling all the time, and you can burn out from it very easily.
 It is important to keep balanced.
 So, having friends, family, and other interests on the side will go a long way in helping your career.

 MS: How important has your family been to your success?